Former Tucson monastery begins taking in asylum seekers dropped off by ICE

 “You are not detained anymore, we are volunteers and we are here to help you,” he told a group Monday in Spanish.
 “It’s my honor and privilege to be able to serve you, please feel at home.”

 After the initial intake, families are asked about any health conditions and get medical checks.
-Dr. Richard Wahl, a pediatrics professor at the University of Arizona who was there this weekend, said most of what they see are mild colds, headaches and stomach aches and dehydration.
+Dr. Richard Wahl, a pediatrics professor at the University of Arizona who was there this weekend, said most of what they see are mild colds, headaches, stomach aches and dehydration.

 “We created our patient and work flow on the spot, but everything worked out surprisingly well,” he said.
 “It was actually extraordinary how well everything worked out.”